Frequently Asked Questions About MyChildren’sLA

 - View upcoming appointments and make scheduling requests

-- Access documents such as discharge/visit summaries and return-to-school notes
+- Access non-confidential clinical documents, post-visit information and return-to-school notes

-- View allergies, immunization records and non-sensitive lab results
+- View and print allergies, immunization records and medications

 Who can become a patient portal member?